Mark Twain on white background

 Resources

 Our resources for research include both physical and virtual materials.
-The physical archive includes Clemens’s papers and correspondence; first editions of Mark Twain’s publications and selected reprints; Mark Twain's personal library; and pictures.
+The physical archive includes Clemens’s papers and correspondence; first editions of Mark Twain’s publications and selected reprints; Twain's personal library; photographs and other images.

 Virtual resources may be found at Mark Twain Project Online, where their scope is described.
 Our Publications page lists texts edited from the Papers and other repositories’ holdings, as well as microfilm of our manuscripts.